spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 mapping (bytes32 => mapping (address => Urn )) public urns;
 ```

-Collateral type mapped to the address wih the vault's data.
+Collateral type mapped to the address wih the vault's data.Maybe you could have multpile urns to an ilk.Bytes32 is the id of the ilk then we've multiple addresses that point to multiple urns.

 ```solidity
 mapping (bytes32 => mapping (address => uint)) public gem;  // [wad]